The Intersection of Compliance and Fair Market Value: Are You Sure Your Arrangements Coincide?

 - Signing/starting bonuses, educational loan repayment, relocation compensation, pre-employment stipends, etc.

-- Incentive compensation program including productivity incentives, quality incentives, etc.
+- Incentive compensation programs, including productivity and non-productivity-based incentives

 - Required documentation and support as well as maintenance of the required documentation